mr-ryan12/art-from-the-heart/README.md

 ![art-details](https://user-images.githubusercontent.com/62816754/156053581-b3652f06-e4c1-4c0c-b17b-84b30800bf04.gif)

-A user can select an individual movie to view more details.
-They can access the movie's trailer, the runtime, year of release, description, rating, and genre(s) that specific movie falls into.

 Art From the Heart is set up to be tablet and mobile responsive and resizes nicely for different size screens:

 ![mobile-view](https://user-images.githubusercontent.com/62816754/156053644-6346970b-fad3-4165-91f0-9ba9f11bb705.gif)